albertoforcato/funges/TASKS.md

 ### UX & Accessibility

 - [x] Implement dark mode (based on existing icon state)

+--- DO NOT PROCEED WITH THESE TASKS UNTIL THE MENU AND THE SIDEBAR IS COMPLETED---

 - [ ] Add mobile-friendly navigation + gestures
 - [ ] Ensure keyboard and screen-reader support
 - [ ] Add loading animations / feedback states